mikeroyal/macOS-iOS-iPadOS-Guide/README.md

 [Vagrant](https://www.vagrantup.com/) is a tool for building and managing virtual machine environments in a single workflow.
 With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases production parity, and makes the "works on my machine" excuse a relic of the past.
 It provides easy to configure, reproducible, and portable work environments built on top of industry-standard technology and controlled by a single consistent workflow to help maximize the productivity and flexibility of you and your team.

-[VMware Workstation](https://www.vmware.com/products/workstation-pro.html) is a hosted hypervisor that runs on x64 versions of Windows and Linux operating systems; it enables users to set up virtual machines on a single physical machine, and use them simultaneously along with the actual machine.

-[VirtualBox](https://www.virtualbox.org) is a powerful x86 and AMD64/Intel64 virtualization product for enterprise as well as home use.
-Not only is VirtualBox an extremely feature rich, high performance product for enterprise customers.

 # Databases

 [Back to the Top](https://github.com/mikeroyal/macOS-iOS-iPadOS-Guide/blob/main/README.md#table-of-contents)